We collaborate with faculty to develop information literate students.

 - Course-related instruction

 Liaison librarians will provide course-related library instruction on request.
 This instruction focuses on helping students learn information-seeking and evaluation skills important to their field of study.
-Carrier Library and Rose Library both have library instruction classrooms with computers for hand-on experience.
+Carrier Library and East Campus Library both have library instruction classrooms with computers for hand-on experience.
 When a library classroom is not available, a librarian can provide instruction in a classroom or campus lab.
 Contact your liaison librarian to request instruction.

 - Subject Guides